Choosing collision shapes

 → positive margin

-→ precise if-and-only-if all of its children are precise
+→ precise if-and-only-if all its children are precise

-→ scalable to the extent that all of its children are scalable
+→ scalable to the extent that all its children are scalable

 compound